Miegas ir vanduo - www.Kristalai.eu

 2.50−4.00g/l

-The response to stimuli disappears, body temperature decreases, the individual is often no longer able to stand up or walk independently, and may sit or lie as if unconscious.The functions of the stomach and excretory system are no longer controlled, and there is a risk of choking.
+Loss of response to stimuli, body temperature decreases, the individual often can no longer stand or walk independently, may sit or lie down as if fainted.
+Uncontrolled stomach and excretion body functions occur, risk of choking arises.

-From this stage, it is recommended to seek medical assistance to avoid fatal consequences.
+From this stage, it is recommended to seek medical personnel assistance to avoid fatal consequences.

 6 Coma 0.35−0.45%